-Located: Student Center, D110B Phone: 973-300-2109
+Located: Student Center, D110B

-A Unique Populations Coordinator is available to assist active duty service members, veterans, their dependents, and International Students in the application and processing of VA and DOD Education Benefits as well as SEVIS related documentation and updates.
+The Student-Veterans Coordinator is available to assist active duty service members, veterans, their dependents, and International Students in the application and processing of VA and DOD Education Benefits as well as SEVIS related documentation and updates.
 Students who intend to utilize these education benefits are encouraged to contact the Unique Populations Coordinator.

 Students intending to use the New Jersey National Guard Tuition Waiver Program must also contact the Financial Aid Office at 973-300-2225/2227.

 The Student Veteran Fund is available to assist eligible students who experience undue financial hardship while attending Sussex.
-Applications for the SVF can be obtained from the Unique Populations Office.
-These applications must be submitted to the Unique Populations Coordinator for consideration.
+Applications for the SVF can be obtained from the Student-Veteran's Office.
+These applications must be submitted to the Student-Veterans Coordinator for consideration.

-The Unique populations Coordinator will also assist/guide the adult learner population, student athletes, and other appropriate student cohorts.
-Room D110 is designated as the unique population's point of contact/resource center.
+The Student-Veterans Coordinator will also assist/guide the adult learner population, student athletes, and other appropriate student cohorts.
+Room D110 is designated as the student-veteran's point of contact/resource center.